ARPA-SIMC/arkimet/README.md

 meson install
 ```

-if you're familiar with .rpm and .deb packaging you'll find the packaging
+If you're familiar with .rpm and .deb packaging you'll find the packaging
-files in the `debian` and `fedora` directories
+files in the `debian` and `fedora` directories.

 ## Features